-Nutrition is one of the most overlooked and most essential part of any lifestyle.
-This is true twice as much for when you’re pregnant.
+Nutrition is one of the most overlooked and most essential parts of any lifestyle.
+This is truer when you’re pregnant.
+When it comes to nutrition, you have to keep in mind that the food you consume will also affect your baby.
 There are a lot of foods that are healthy for you normally but are considered dangerous when you have a growing baby in your belly.
-It is always important to understand that your dietary needs change immensely when you’re pregnant.
-The link between an ingredient like tamarind, in moderation, and pregnancy can be extremely beneficial to your dietary planning needs.
+It is always important to understand that your dietary needs change when you’re pregnant.
+Consuming tamarind in pregnancy is one topic of concern that many women have.
+Read on to learn all about consuming tamarind during pregnancy.

-Tamarind is an extremely tasty ingredient that is commonly used in numerous dishes due to its distinct flavour.
-There are numerous ancient civilizations that use tamarind for medicinal purposes, tamarind does have some medicinal properties but what makes it such an interesting ingredient is its nutritional value.
-Tamarind is rich in polyphenols, flavonoids, potassium, iron, dietary fibre, vitamin A, C and K as well as many more minerals, here is a nutritional chart for tamarind with a few key figures to help you plan your diet better.
+Tamarind is an extremely tasty ingredient that is used in numerous dishes due to its distinct flavour.
+Several ancient civilizations used tamarind for medicinal purposes – tamarind does have some medicinal properties; but what makes it an interesting ingredient is its nutritional value.
+Tamarind is rich in polyphenols, flavonoids, potassium, iron, dietary fibre, vitamins A, C and K and many more minerals.

 Tamarind Nutrition Facts

 Amount per serving.
 Serving size: 100 g, raw

 |Calories From Fat||5|

 |Dietary Fiber||5 g|